} else { }

 Introduction

-Ulcerative colitis (UC) is the most common form of inflammatory bowel disease, the other major type being Crohn’s disease (CD)
+Ulcerative colitis (UC) is the most common form of inflammatory bowel disease, alongside Crohn’s disease (CD).
+It develops mainly through a combination of genetic predisposition and environmental exposures.

 The disease typically follows a remitting and relapsing course.
-A severe fulminant exacerbation may be life-threatening, resulting in severe systemic upset, toxic megacolon, colonic perforation, and even death.
+A severe fulminant exacerbation may be life-threatening, resulting in severe systemic upset, toxic megacolon, colonic perforation, and even mortality.

-Figure 1 – Histology of Bowel Segment in UC, showing non-granulomatous inflammation with crypt abscess (circled) formation
+Figure 1 – Histology in ulcerative colitis, with non-granulomatous inflammation & crypt abscess formation

 Pathophysiology

-It is characterised by diffuse continual mucosal inflammation of the large bowel, beginning in the rectum and spreading proximally, potentially affecting the entire large bowel.
-A portion of the distal ileum can become affected in a small proportion of cases, termed ‘backwash ileitis’ (if the ileocaecal valve is not competent).
+It is characterised by diffuse continual mucosal inflammation of the large bowel, beginning in the rectum and spreading proximally.
+This can potentially affect the entire large bowel, with up to 20% cases also having terminal ileal involvement, termed “backwash ileitis”.

-Histological changes include non-granulomatous inflammation of the mucosa and submucosa, crypt abscesses (Fig. 1), and goblet cell hypoplasia.
-Repeated cycles of ulceration and healing may lead to raised areas of inflamed tissue termed ‘pseudopolyps’.
+Histological changes include non-granulomatous inflammation of the mucosa and submucosa, crypt abscesses (Fig. 1), and goblet cell hypoplasia (Table 1).
+Repeated cycles of ulceration and healing may lead to raised areas of inflamed tissue termed “pseudopolyps”.

 Ulcerative Colitis Crohn’s Disease